Last updated: November 28, 2025

 • Moving Averages (MA): A break below a key Moving Average (e.g., 50-period or 200-period MA) at the same time the neckline is broken adds powerful validation of a new downtrend.

-• Relative Strength Index (RSI): We often seek bearish divergence.
+• Relative Strength Index (RSI): Traders often seek bearish divergence.
 This happens when the price makes higher highs on the tops, but the RSI makes lower highs, signaling a loss of bullish momentum even before the price drops.

 • Fibonacci Retracement Levels: If the neckline of the triple top aligns with a significant Fibonacci retracement level (like 50% or 61.8%), it reinforces the importance of that support zone, making a breakout even more meaningful.